 Considering the market potential and the support received from both the industry and government policies, the Group will strive to seize the once-in-a-century industry development opportunity, strengthen its technology R&D and innovation, further improve product layout and fully promote the continuous development and growth of the New Energy Vehicle Segment.
+The Group's first production model, the Hengchi 5, was made available for pre-sale in July 2022, with mass production commencing in September and delivery commencing in October 2022.

-R&D aspects:
+R&D Aspects: